gargdivyansh1/RealTimeSynchronisation/README.md

 # Notion-Todoist Synchronization Tool

-This script provides a two-way synchronization mechanism between **Notion** and **Todoist**, ensuring that tasks stay updated across both platforms.
+This script provides a **two-way synchronization** mechanism between **Notion** and **Todoist**, ensuring that tasks stay updated across both platforms in **real-time**.
 By automating the task synchronization process, this tool is ideal for users managing projects in both environments, reducing manual effort and preventing task discrepancies.
 This can be particularly valuable for professionals juggling complex workflows, students managing academic and personal tasks, or teams collaborating on shared objectives.
 The primary purpose of this tool is to ensure tasks are kept up-to-date across both platforms, enabling seamless task management.

 ## Features